isomerpages/psd-publicservice/_join-us/Early Careers.md

 <h2><strong>Your Public Service Career Begins Here</strong></h2>
 <h4>Shape Singapore's Future - and Yours.</h4>
 <p></p>
-<p>In the Singapore Public Service, every role is more than just a job—it’s
+<p>In the Singapore Public Service, each role is more than just a job—it’s
 an opportunity to build a better tomorrow, creating meaningful impact that reaches beyond yourself.</p>
 <p>Join a team that tackles current and future challenges on a national scale.